-Where is the vulnerability?
+Where is the Vulnerability?

-However, recent cases over the past 3 years have shown that delivering tokens via sms is less secure than we might think.
-A hacker who is very committed to breaking into your account/system would go as far as swapping devices and possibly start receiving all sms on their device.
-They might also try to intercept a sms message going over the wire, as sms are susceptible to interception.
+However, recent cases over the past 3 years have shown that delivering tokens via SMS is less secure than we might think.
+A hacker who is committed to breaking into your account or system would easily be willing to swap devices to start receiving all SMS’ on their device.
+They might also try to intercept an SMS message going over the wire, as SMS messages are susceptible to interception.
 But swapping devices must be pretty difficult to do, right?

 Push Notification Authentication

-With the current vulnerability of sms there has to be a better way to implement 2FA systems with minimal risk of interception and other social engineering hacks.
-Push Notification Authentication, provides a better mode of authenticating a user on the Internet.
-When implemented properly, it provides a better way of making sure that the right user has control over his accounts.
-This is made possible by the provisions of “Device Tokens” that are being assigned to unique devices, making sure that no device other than the targeted device receives the notification.
-Push notification systems are built by some of the largest tech organizations out there, such as Google and Apple, which provides great security infrastructure.
+With the current vulnerability of SMS, there has to be a better way to implement 2FA systems with minimal risk of interception and other social engineering hacks.
+The solution?
+Push Notification Authentication, which provides a better mode of authenticating a user on the Internet.

-We are well aware that even push notifications systems can be broken into and its security is well dependent on the application implementing it.
-That is why Okay provides an extra layer of security over the device and the application to ensure that transactions are not tampered with.
+Okay is well aware that push notifications systems can be broken into, and its security is well dependent on the application implementing it.
+That is why we provide an extra layer of security over the device and the application to ensure that transactions are not tampered with.